Working Papers

 There is a well-established negative gradient between economic status and crime, but its underlying causal mechanisms are not well understood.
 We use data on four Swedish lotteries matched to data on criminal convictions to gauge the causal effect of financial windfalls on player's own crime and their children's delinquency.
 We estimate a positive but statistically insignificant effect of lottery wealth on players' own conviction risk.
 Our estimates allow us to rule out effects one fifth as large as the cross-sectional gradient between income and crime.
 We also estimate a less precise null effect of parental lottery wealth on child delinquency.

-“What Shapes Spillovers from Monetary Policy Shocks in the United States to Emerging Market Economies?” with with Erik Andres-Escayola, Peter McQuade, and Marcel Tirpák.
-ECB Working Paper No. 2973
+“What Shapes Spillovers from Monetary Policy Shocks in the United States to Emerging Market Economies?” with Erik Andres-Escayola, Peter McQuade, and Marcel Tirpák.
+ECB Working Paper No. 2973, revision requested Journal of International Money and Finance

 Monetary policy decisions by the Federal Reserve System in the US are widely recognised to have spillover effects on the rest of the world.
 In this paper, we focus on the asymmetric effects of US monetary policy shocks on macro-financial outcomes in emerging market economies (EMEs).
 We shed light on how domestic factors shape external monetary policy spillover effects using indicators on the macro-financial vulnerabilities and monetary policy stances of EMEs.
 We find that a surprise tightening of monetary policy in the US leads to an immediate tightening of financial conditions which leads to a decline in activity and prices in EMEs over one year.
 Importantly, these effects are amplified in periods of high vulnerabilities and attenuated when EMEs follow a prudent monetary policy stance.
 Our findings help explain the greater resilience of many EMEs to the Fed's post-COVID-19 tightening cycle, and highlight the benefits of the broad improvements of monetary policy frameworks in these countries.